sensu/sensu-docs/content/sensu-go/6.4/plugins/assets.md

 ### Dynamic runtime asset build execution

-The directory path of each dynamic runtime asset defined in `runtime_assets` is appended to the `PATH` before the handler, filter, mutator, or check `command` is executed.
+The directory path of each dynamic runtime asset listed in a check, event filter, handler, or mutator resource's `runtime_assets` array is appended to the `PATH` before the resource's `command` is executed.
-Subsequent handler, filter, mutator, or check executions look for the dynamic runtime asset in the local cache and ensure that the contents match the configured checksum.
+Subsequent check, event filter, handler, or mutator executions look for the dynamic runtime asset in the local cache and ensure that the contents match the configured checksum.

 The following example demonstrates a use case with a Sensu check resource and an asset: